 For these reasons, physician and medical associations have begun questioning practices for opioids, particularly, as they relate to the management of chronic pain.
 Moreover, many physicians admit that they are not confident about how to prescribe opioids safely and how to detect abuse or how to discuss this issue with the patients.

-According to National Institutes of Health, a report reveals “together the prevalence of chronic pain and opioids has created a silent epidemic of distress, disability, and danger to a large percentage of Americans.7 Of course, “it is an overriding question, whether – we as a
+According to National Institutes of Health, a report reveals “together the prevalence of chronic pain and opioids has created a silent epidemic of distress, disability, and danger to a large percentage of Americans.7 Of course, “it is an overriding question, whether – we as a nation – are approaching chronic pain in the best possible manner that maximizes effectiveness and minimizes harm”.

 As a conclusion, physical therapy can play a vital role in the patient’s education process, including setting realistic expectations for recovery with or without opioids, but before you agree to a prescription drug or physical therapy, it is must to consult a therapist to select a suitable option for you.